unazed/c-http-server/README.md

 `that's enough python http servers`

 <h2>Summary</h2>
 A simple route-based HTTP server, with a HTTP/TCP stack built on native sockets.
-Built specific to the GNU C compiler (-std=gnu11), combining a plethora of interesting C extensions, and type-generic-oriented style, with an excessive naming style that prefixes a majority of library functions with `__int_...`.
+Built specific to the GNU C compiler (-std=gnu11), combining a plethora of interesting C extensions, and type-generic-oriented style, with an excessive naming style that prefixes a majority of library functions with `__int_`.

 <h2>Compilation & usage</h2>
 Via the Makefile: